All Saints Church, Douglas: Closure

 After leaks began to appear and the walls were found to be "wringing wet" with condensation, an architectural survey was commissioned.
 In 2016 the result was reported that the expected cost of the necessary repairs and refurbishment to the building would be in the region of at £400,000.
 The diocese deemed this to be ’unjustifiable’ in the contexts of the parish and the church on the Isle of Man, and so determined that the building should close.
 After the 50th anniversary of the building's consecration on 23 April 2017 and the final Parish Communion on 30 April, worship in the parish moved entirely to St George’s church, and All Saints finally closed its doors on 1 May 2017.

 The church was documented in photography and film by Culture Vannin on 27 April 2017, days before its closure.

+The building was converted into a fitness gym which is due to open in early 2026.